 In 2014, Prince Carl Phillip proposed to model Sofia Hellqvist with a round diamond, surrounded by a ring of smaller diamonds set on a pavé band.
 Following their wedding, Princess Sofia now pairs the engagement ring with a diamond-encrusted wedding band.

 Meghan Markle, Duchess of Sussex

-There was much speculation surrounding Prince Harry's impending engagement to Megan Markle and what exact ring he would give her.
-While many thought he would choose something from his mother Princess Diana's collection, the royal chose to design the ring himself.
+There was plenty of speculation surrounding Prince Harry's impending engagement to Megan Markle around what ring he would propose with.
+While many thought he would choose something from Princess Diana's collection, the royal chose to design the ring himself.
 The three-stone stunner includes a center diamond from Botswana, a country that the couple holds close to their heart.
 Diamonds from Princess Diana's collection flank either side.
 In 2019, the Duchess gave her ring an upgrade, swapping the original solid gold band for a thin micro-pavé one.

-Princess Eugenie's engagement ring from Jack Brooksbank bares a major resemblance to her mother, Sarah Ferguson's engagement ring from Prince Andrew.
+Princess Eugenie's engagement ring from Jack Brooksbank bears a resemblance to her mother's colorful engagement ring.
 The ring features an oval pink-orange padparadscha sapphire surrounded by diamonds.

-As the most recent royal to get engaged, Princess Beatrice's ring is quite different than her sister Princess Eugenie and her mother Sarah Ferguson's rings.
-Her fiancé, Edoardo Mapelli Mozzi, proposed with a three-stone engagement ring featuring a round-cut center diamond flanked by a pair of baguette diamonds.
+As the most recent royal to get engaged, Princess Beatrice's ring materially differs from the jewels of her sister, Princess Eugenie, and her mother, Sarah Ferguson.
+Her fiancé, Edoardo Mapelli Mozzi, proposed with a three-stone engagement ring, featuring a round-cut center diamond flanked by a pair of baguette diamonds.
 The royal ring was designed by jeweler Shaun Lane.